openqasm/openqasm/source/language/types.rst

 Void type
 ~~~~~~~~~

-Subroutines and externs that do not need to return a value may be declared to
+Subroutines and externs that do not return a value may be declared to
 return ``void``.
 The ``void`` type is unrealizable and uninstantiable, and thus
-cannot be attached to an identifer.
+cannot be attached to an identifer or used as a cast operator.

 .. code-block::